France's Macron is reelected but far-right rival raises game

 PARIS (AP) — French President Emmanuel Macron comfortably won reelection to a second term Sunday, according to polling agencies' projections.
-In the midst of Russia’s war on Ukraine, the result offered the European Union the reassurance of stable leadership in the bloc's only nuclear-armed power and was immediately hailed by France's allies.
+In the midst of Russia’s invasion of Ukraine, the result offered the European Union the reassurance of leadership stability in the bloc's only nuclear-armed power and was immediately hailed by France's allies.

-A second five-year term for the 44-year-old centrist spared France and Europe from the seismic upheaval of a shift of power to firebrand populist Marine Le Pen, Macron's presidential election challenger who quickly conceded defeat but still appeared on course for her best-ever showing.
+A second five-year term for the centrist Macron spares France and its allies the seismic upheaval of a wartime shift of power to Macron's populist challenger Marine Le Pen, who quickly acknowledged her defeat Sunday night but still appeared on course for a best-ever showing for her fiercely nationalist far-right policies.

-Acknowledging that “numerous” voters cast ballots for him simply to keep out Le Pen's fiercely nationalist far-right policies, Macron pledged to reunite the country “filled with so many doubts, so many divisions” and work to assuage the voter anger that fed Le Pen's campaign.

-“No one will be left by the side of the road," he said in a victory speech against the backdrop of the Eiffel Tower and a projection of the blue-white-and-red tricolor French flag.

 People are also reading…